Shawkat Ali (politician): Early life

 Ali was born in Shariatpur, British India (now in Bangladesh), to Munshi Mobarak and Maleka Begum.
 He was the eldest son among nine children.
-He passed his matriculation from khepupara High School in 1953.
+He passed his matriculation from Khepupara High School in 1953.
 He completed his Intermediate of Commerce from Jaganath College in 1956.
-While studying Jaganath College he joined Police Directorate as a Lower Division Assistant due to financial crisis.
-Later he joined the Secretariat at same rank.
+While studying at Jaganath College, he joined the Police Directorate as a lower division assistant due to a financial crisis.
+Later he joined the Secretariat at the same rank.
 In 1958 he completed his Bachelor of Commerce degree from Dhaka University.
-In the same year he joined the Pakistan Army.
+In the same year, he joined the Pakistan Army.
 Shawkat completed his LL.B. from Comilla Law College under the University of Dhaka in 1958.

-He joined the Officers Training School as a cadet of 7th Officers Training School Course in 1958.
-He was commissioned in the Ordnance core of Pakistan Army on 24 January 1959.
+He joined the Officers Training School as a cadet of the 7th Officers Training School Course in 1958.
+He was commissioned in the Ordnance Corps of the Pakistan Army on 24 January 1959.
 He was first posted to Ordnance Depot Quetta.
 In 1962 he was posted to Central Ordnance Depot Rawalpindi.
-Later he served as the Commanding Officer of 94th Independent Ammunition Depot in Comilla Cantonment.
-In February 1967 he was posted to Ordnance School as Instructor.
+Later he served as the commanding officer of the 94th Independent Ammunition Depot in Comilla Cantonment.
+In February 1967, he was posted to Ordnance School as an Instructor.

 Agartala Conspiracy Case

 Ali was a captain in 1968 when he was Accused No. 26 of the 35 implicated in the Agartala Conspiracy Case as a conspirator to secede East Pakistan from Pakistan.
-Initially, he was supposed to be tried before a court-martial, but the Government of Pakistan felt they would benefit more from a civil trial.
+Initially, he was supposed to be tried before a court-martial, but the government of Pakistan felt they would benefit more from a civil trial.
 The charges were dropped the next year amidst public protest; Ali was still forced to retire in 1969.

 Although it was largely thought that the case was only meant to frame Sheikh Mujibur Rahman and others, in 2010, and on the anniversary of the withdrawal of the case on 22 February 2011, Ali confessed to the Parliament at a point of order that the charges read out to them were accurate, stating that they formed a Shangram Parishad (action committee) under Rahman for the sedition and secession of East Pakistan.

 Time in the Bangladesh Army

 After Bangladesh declared independence from Pakistan and the war broke out, Ali was reinstated into the army after the formation of the Bangladesh Forces in 1971 to fight the Bangladesh Liberation War.
-He was forced to retire the second time when he was a colonel in 1975 working as the Director of Ordnance Services following the assassination of Sheikh Mujibur Rahman, since he was close to Mujib.
+He was forced to retire the second time when he was a colonel in 1975 working as the director of ordnance services following the assassination of Sheikh Mujibur Rahman, since he was close to Mujib.